Certifications & accreditation

 - Reduce waste

 - Motivate employees by giving them a common goal

 We have been ISO 9001-certified since 2000, a confirmation of our commitment to quality.

 Authorised Economic Operator (AEO)

-We have been an Authorised Economic Operator (AEO) since 2009 (No. FR00000190).
+We have been an Authorised Economic Operator (AEO) since 2009 (No. FR00000190) and it was renewed for 3 years in 2016.
 This status grants international recognition of our customs compliance, record-keeping, financial solvency and adherence to security and safety standards, and attests to our commitment to an EU certification.

 After the September 11 attacks, at the request of the United States of America, the European Union voted to set up a system of analysis for EU risk arising from all incoming and outgoing flows.
 The system came into effect July 1, 2009.

 Under the system, international trade operators must submit pre-arrival and pre-departure information on goods entering or leaving the EU, including data deemed necessary to analyse security and safety risk.

 - Priority treatment of consignments if selected for control

 - Choice of the place of controls